renderforest/kafka-docs/README.md

 npm run buil-html-doc

+## Run project with one command
+npm run start

 ## To Improve
 To contribute on this documentation here are some improvements which can be done:
 * use [asyncapi-react](https://github.com/asyncapi/asyncapi-react) to generating documentation.
 For now the generation of the documents is done using html-template, but it is preferable to use asyncapi-react.
 There is an issue on react template, we will start to use it when the issue will be fixed.
 [Issue 956](https://github.com/asyncapi/asyncapi-react/issues/956)